Trump: Meeting with Kim Jong Un was 'very, very good'

 "From a U.S. perspective, Trump has made clear he hasn’t prepared for the meeting, so he may say things to Kim that his advisers will want to walk back later if they are able to figure out what he’s told Kim," Goldgeier said.

-Secretary of State Mike Pompeo said Trump is ready for the summit stage.
+Secretary of State Mike Pompeo said Trump was ready for the summit stage.

 "A complete and verifiable and irreversible denuclearization of the Korea Peninsula is the only outcome that the United States will accept," Pompeo said.
 "Sanctions will remain until North Korea completely and verifiably eliminates its weapons of mass destruction programs."